ccallawa/alyvix_doc/test_case_data_format.rst

 *********************

 Alyvix test cases are stored as JSON files, which are then used by all Alyvix applications.
-Alyvix file are the one and only mechanism for interchange between Alyvix modules, and each file is self-contained, without any external dependencies.
+Alyvix files represent the unique mechanism for interchange between Alyvix modules, and each file is self-contained, without any external dependencies.